skido600/todotask/README.md

-📝 Simple To-Do App
+Simple To-Do App (Monolithic Repository)

-A minimal To-Do web application built with Express.js and HTML, featuring a simple authentication system.
+This is a simple To-Do web application built with Express.js and HTML, designed as a monolithic project — meaning both the frontend and backend are contained within a single repository.

 🚀 Features